Definition of Service Department

-A service department is usually associated with a manufacturer.
-A service department is part of the factory operations, but does not produce the factory's output.
-Rather, it provides services to the factory's production departments.
-Some examples of service departments include the factory maintenance department, quality control, factory information technology departments, and the purchasing department.
+A service department is usually associated with a manufacturer's production departments.
+However, a service department does not produce any of the factory's output.
+Instead, it provides services to the production departments.

-The various methods of allocating service departments' costs are covered in cost accounting textbooks.
+The various methods (direct, step, reciprocal) for allocating service departments' costs are discussed in cost accounting textbooks.